What Is CDISC and What Are CDISC Data Standards? | Allucent

 SDTM

 SDTM stands for “Study Data Tabulation Model.”
-SDTM is arguably the most well recognized and widely implemented CDISC standard.
+SDTM is arguably the most well-recognized and widely implemented CDISC standard.
 SDTM outlines a universal standard for how to structure and build content for data sets for individual clinical study data.
 The SDTM Implementation Guide (SDTM-IG) gives a standardized, predefined collection of domains for clinical data submission, each of which is based on the structure and metadata defined by the SDTM.
-SDTM data are raw data, and often need further modification before the data are analysis ready.
+SDTM data are raw data and often need further modification before the data are analysis-ready.

 ADaM